-Global Social Policy Score: 9 Promoting global social justice is an overarching policy goal for Swedish governments regardless of their ideological orientation.
-Sweden combines bilateral strategies with an active involvement in multilateral efforts towards those objectives.
+Promoting global social justice is an overarching policy goal for Swedish governments regardless of their ideological orientation.
+Sweden combines bilateral strategies with an active involvement in multilateral efforts toward those objectives.
 Additionally, public spending for development issues is comparable high.
-It is fair to say that Sweden actively drives social justice issues in the international arena and leads by example.
+There has been a gradual shift from conventional aid to developing countries, mainly countries south of Sahara, toward aid directed at countries that are closer to Sweden, for instance promoting democratization and civil society in eastern Europe.
+That said, the commitment to international solidarity and aid to developing countries remains still very strong.